HonakerM/MTConnect-Python-Agent/README.md

 There are still limitations to this library.
 Here is a list of features that are still needed that are being worked on.
 They are in no particular order

 * Disk buffer.
 Allow the user to store data on disk using h5py instead of in memory
+* Implement multiple devices.
+Current each instance only supports one device.
+This should be a relatively easy fix in the push_data function
 * Implement entire MTConnect standard.
 Currently I do not handle assets or interfaces